Studio Tan

+Though it was on his own label, Zappa did not authorize the original 1978 release of this album.
+Warner did no promotion and it was largely overlooked by fans upon release.
+At the same time Zappa gave interviews which described his legal problems with Warner and former manager Herb Cohen.
+The 1991 CD re-release was the first time the album was issued with Zappa's authorization.

 Recording sessions

-The basic tracks for Let Me Take You to the Beach date from a 1969 session for the album Hot Rats.
+The basic tracks for "Let Me Take You to the Beach" date from a 1969 session for the album Hot Rats.
 The rest of the material was recorded between 1974 and 1976.
 Primary recording locations included the Record Plant in Los Angeles and Caribou Ranch in Colorado.

 History

 In April 1975 Zappa had a one sided demo acetate disc cut at Kendun Recorders in Burbank, California.
 This unreleased disc contains "Revised Music for Guitar and Low-Budget Orchestra", a nearly 8 minute version of "200 Years Old" and "Regyptian Strut".

 In the notes to the June 1975 album One Size Fits All Zappa mentioned a planned studio album which never appeared.
 Many fans believe that this was to have included The Adventures of Greggery Peccary, filling one side, and that the April acetate was to have been the other side.
 Instead, Zappa opted to release a new (mostly) live album Bongo Fury in October the same year.
 This album contained a four minute edit of the same "200 Years Old" studio recording.

 In May 1976, Zappa's relationship with manager and business partner Herb Cohen ended in litigation.
 Zappa and Cohen's company DiscReet Records was distributed by Warner Bros.
 Records.
 When Zappa asked for a reassignment of his contract from DiscReet to Warner in order to advance the possibility of doing special projects without Cohen's involvement, Warner agreed.
 This led to the October 1976 release of Zoot Allures on Warner.
 But Warner changed its position following legal action from Cohen.

-At this point Zappa was contracted to deliver four more albums to Warner for release on Discreet.
+At this point Zappa was contracted to deliver four more albums to Warner for release on DiscReet.
 In March 1977 Zappa delivered all four albums to Warner to fulfill his contract.
 Zappa did not receive payment by Warner upon delivery of the tapes, which was a contract violation.

-After a long legal battle between Zappa and Warner the material was eventually released during 1978 and 1979 on 4 individual albums: Zappa In New York (a two LP set), Studio Tan, Sleep Dirt and Orchestral Favorites.
+During a long legal battle between Zappa and Warner the material was eventually released during 1978 and 1979 on 4 individual albums: Zappa In New York (a two LP set), Studio Tan, Sleep Dirt and Orchestral Favorites.